Real Madrid v Manchester United: The match the world wants to see

 With the Portuguese likely to start on the left flank, Rafael will be tasked with stopping him but his habit of cutting inside, and erupting through the centre of a defence means the United defence and midfield will need to accept collective responsibility, an area they have struggled with this season.

 United have relied heavily on the goals of Van Persie but his influence in the Bernabeu may depend on Carrick's battle with Alonso in midfield.
 The Englishman has been one of United's outstanding performers this season, but Alonso remains a tremendous performer and a fierce competitor.
+All square.

 There is a surprising warmth between the men, with Mourinho having always shown deference to Ferguson.
 But in head-to-head meetings the Portuguese leads the way, having lost to United only twice in 14 encounters.